littlehumps/dnd-hmv-notes/content/Heavy Metal Vagabonds/Wren.md

 Wren tried to lie to the party about her conversations with [[[../Jaster's Family/The Judge|The Judge]], but was soon caught in her deception, her anger targeted at [[Aenar]].
 In [[../Other NPCs/Howl]]'s house, [[Ellie Smith]] learns more about Wren's deal with The Judge, and the impact this could have on the people of [[../Snowcoat/Snowcoat|Snowcoat]].
 The two fight and Wren is left feeling sad and alone.

-In the [[../Fire Plains/Fire Plains]], Wren is disguised as a slave.
+In the [[../Fire Plains/Fire Plain]], Wren is disguised as a slave.

 **Wren's Rules**
 1. Trust nobody